There are some who bring a light to the world, that even after they have gone, the light remains.

 Luminary Counseling, PLLC invites you to participate in our complimentary grief support groups designed and aimed at remembering, feeling, nurturing, and honoring your beloved pet.

-All support groups are monthly and held on Wednesday evenings online from 5:00 PM- 6:30 PM Central.
+All support groups are monthly and held on Wednesday evenings online from 5:00 PM - 6.30 PM CDT for the remainder of 2023.
+Starting in 2024, the time for the group will be 6:00 PM - 7:30 PM CDT.
 You are invited to participate in as little or as much as feels right for you.
 The groups rotate between four different topics: remembering, feeling, nurturing, and honoring.

 According to research done by grief experts William Warden and Alan Wolfelt, there are different “tasks” of grief.
 Our four support groups will cover all of these “tasks” to help facilitate your healing.